 Dr. Maurice Boyer

-Conductor, pianist, and singer, Maurice Boyer is assistant professor of music at Concordia University Chicago, where he conducts the chamber orchestra and Laudate, a women’s choir.
+Bach at the Sem at Concordia Seminary begins its 22nd season with a new music director.
+Dr. Maurice Boyer, who guest conducted the February 2014 Bach at the Sem concert, has been appointed to serve as music director for the American Kantorei / Bach at the Sem.
+Dr. Boyer is associate professor of music at Concordia University Chicago, where he conducts the chamber orchestra and Laudate, a women’s choir, and teaches all levels of Ear Training.
 Although born in the United States, he began his musical training (piano, voice, and solfège) in Aix-en-Provence, France, where he lived until the age of eighteen.
 Dr. Boyer’s Bachelor of Music degree in sacred music, with piano as his principal instrument, and Master of Music in choral conducting were earned at Westminster Choir College of Rider University in Princeton, New Jersey, where he also studied theology at Princeton Theological Seminary.
 He holds a Doctor of Musical Arts in orchestral conducting from the University of Maryland, College Park.
 His principal conducting teachers have been Joseph Flummerfelt, Kenneth Kiesler, and James Ross.

-Dr. Boyer is also artistic director of the Heritage Chorale of Oak Park and assistant conductor of the Symphony of Oak Park River Forest.
-He has also been guest conductor of the Chicago Choral Artists and guest chorus master for Chicago’s Music of the Baroque.
-About his work with Music of the Baroque, Dennis Polkow of the Chicago Classical Review wrote, “Maurice Boyer’s preparation of the chorus was shown to best advantage.
-The guest director was able to achieve not only a wonderful blend and unity of choral sound throughout the multi-movement work, but was also able to bring off a wide palette of timbres and contrasting dynamics that threw Handel’s text painting in sharp relief.”
+Dr. Boyer is also artistic director of Aestas Consort of Chicago, the Heritage Chorale of Oak Park, and assistant conductor of the Symphony of Oak Park River Forest.
+He has served as guest conductor of the Chicago Choral Artists and guest chorus master for Chicago’s Music of the Baroque.
 Additionally, he has been chorus master of the New Jersey State Opera and director of music at several churches.

 Dr. Martin Dicke